In this guide, I want to show you how to master your English reading comprehension.

 Reading should — and must — be a pleasurable experience too as well as something we do for learning.

 You need to read books or articles that push you a little.
-But not so much that you cannot understand most of what you are reading.
+But not so much that you cannot understand what you are reading.

 So how can you find out your English reading level?

-You can do this by yourself by finding books or other reading material that you feel comfortable to read.
+You can do this by yourself by finding books or other reading material that you feel comfortable reading.

 Another useful thing you can do is use online resources to test your English reading level.